bintray/gradle-bintray-plugin/README.md

     }
 }
 ```
-* As an example, you can also refer to this multi-module sample project [build file](https://github.com/bintray/bintray-examples/blob/master/gradle-multi-example/build.gradle).
+* As an example, you can also refer to these [sample projects](https://github.com/bintray/bintray-examples/tree/master/gradle-bintray-plugin-examples).

+**Gradle Compatibility:**
+When using Gradle publications or when using `filesSpec` for direct file uploads, you'll need to use Gradle 2.x; Otherwise, the plugin is compatible with Gradle 1.12 and above.

+**JVM Compatibility:**
+Java 6 and above.

+# Example Projects
+As an example, you can also refer to these [sample projects](https://github.com/bintray/bintray-examples/tree/master/gradle-bintray-plugin-examples).

 # License
 This plugin is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).